 See how I can spin things?

-On to the Health Baked Stacks of Eggplant Parmesan
+On to the Health Baked Eggplant Ricotta Stacks Recipe

 So, I start by washing and cutting the eggplant into thin slices.
 In contrast, here’s where I deviate from my usual way of preparing eggplant parmesan.
 I decide not to sprinkle kosher salt on the eggplant to see if it makes a difference, especially since I’m going to bake the eggplant first.
 (It doesn’t because baking sufficiently dries the eggplant out without using the salt.)